Tamiloore/Aws-S3-Bucket-Policy-Exploration/README.md

-- You can edit the action, if you want
+- You can edit the action if you want

 ![30g](https://github.com/user-attachments/assets/58f50a18-7173-4f94-b234-a4c222c673cc)